kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 ### Set Your Preferred Streaming Protocol

-The Kaltura Receiver SDK allows you to choose what stream protocol you are preferring to play.
+The Kaltura Receiver SDK allows you to choose what streaming protocol you are preferring to play.
 By default, the receiver attempting to play first with HLS, then with DASH, and finally mp4.
 If you wish to change this priority you can just configure it differently.

 ```html
 <!DOCTYPE html>